Heath Tarbert: U.S. Department of the Treasury

 On April 4, 2017, the White House nominated Tarbert to become Assistant Secretary for International Markets and Development.
 He was confirmed by the U.S. Senate on September 27, 2017, by a vote of 87–8 and was sworn in on October 10, 2017.
 In April 2019, he was designated acting Under Secretary for International Affairs, following David Malpass becoming president of the World Bank Group.

 As acting Under Secretary, Tarbert was charged with advancing U.S. interests in multilateral organizations on financial stability and regulatory issues, while promoting growth, negotiating trade agreements, and advocating for standards that level the playing field for U.S. firms.
-He led the U.S. delegation at the G-7 and G-20 Finance Ministers’ and Central Bank Governors’ Deputies Meetings.
-Tarbert was also a member of the Financial Stability Board (FSB) and served on FSB's Steering Committee and all three of its Standing Committees.
+He led the U.S. delegation at the G-7 and G-20 Finance Ministers' and Central Bank Governors' Deputies Meetings.
+Tarbert was also a member of the Financial Stability Board (FSB) and served on the FSB's Steering Committee and all three of its Standing Committees.
 He co-chaired the U.S.-EU Financial Regulatory Forum and the U.S.-UK Financial Regulatory Working Group, both of which focus on enhancing financial regulatory cooperation with key counterparts and advancing U.S. economic interests.

 Tarbert also served as policy chair of the Committee on Foreign Investment in the United States (CFIUS), which seeks to promote U.S. investments while protecting national security.
 In this role, Tarbert was a key architect of the Foreign Investment Risk Review Modernization Act (FIRRMA), which passed Congress with bipartisan support in August 2018.

-International Financial Institutions
+International financial institutions

 While at Treasury, Tarbert concurrently served as the acting U.S. Executive Director on the Board of the World Bank Group from 2017 to 2018, where he worked to negotiate a capital package that resulted in institutional reforms, including new financial discipline mechanisms and policies shifting a higher proportion of funding to poorer countries.